Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 "Rudin"

-Rudin longs for activity, constantly talks about it, writes plans, creates projects, dreams, captivates young hearts, but does nothing really.
-A novel about the incredible strength and weakness of the word.
+Rudin craves activity, constantly talks about it, writes plans, creates projects, dreams, captivates young hearts, but doesn’t really do anything.
+A novel about the incredible power and weakness of words.

 Slide 18